The Team

 Ramona Plummer, a Jamaican-American born in the sunshine state of Florida moved to Maryland at a young age and was raised in Prince George’s County.
 As a first-generation college graduate, she received her Bachelor of Science degree from the first degree-granting HBCU, Lincoln University of PA, and her Master of Public Health degree from Howard University.

 Throughout her career, Ramona has worked for non-profit organizations and served families in Wilmington, DE, Newark, DE, and Southeast DC.
 She has experience and a strong passion for working with teens directly and enjoys building connections.
-For her Master’s program capstone project, Ramona decided to focus on adolescents creating, #EndtheBS (Beauty Standards): A Toolkit for Mental and Physical Health Outcomes Associated with Social Media’s Beauty Standards.
+For her Master’s program capstone project, Ramona focused on adolescents, creating, #EndtheBS (Beauty Standards): A Toolkit for Mental and Physical Health Outcomes Associated with Social Media’s Beauty Standards.
 Ramona is passionate about changing the culture around mental health and working at OMM gives her that opportunity!

 During her free time, she enjoys music, traveling, binge-watching TV shows/movies, and hanging with her friends and family!